Ignition timing adjustment on Austin Mini

 Op 03

-Verify that the spark plug high voltage cables are well identified.
+Verify that the spark plugs ignition wires are well identified.

 Otherwise, write the corresponding spark plug number on each of the 4 cables.